This is an old revision of the document!

 We now know where we have to look so it's time to build a simple receiver to see what happens when we press buttons on the remote control to find out how the receiver distinguishes which specific buttons we have pressed.

 Again we can deduce that economic reasons will exclude complicated modulations or security so we start by building the most simple receiver to look at the signal.

 Firdes Filter Definition:

 Now we just have to press the buttons and look at the pattern each button produces.
 When pressing a button, the following bit patterns are sent over the ether, each repeated three times with a 10ms pause in between, probably to increase the chance that the weak signal isn't lost due to other ISM transmission interference.
 After a while, the pattern becomes quite obvious and we can start to assign 1 and 0 values to the long and short periods we see in these 33-bit patterns.

 The whole process took a little less than an hour, just using GNU Radio and a HackRF (could have been done with an RTL-SDR device as well.
 The next steps will be covered in Episode II, where we can try to reproduce this pattern with a transmitter we'll build with GNU Radio.
-This will also serve as a chance to try something I'd like to call:
+This will also serve as a chance to try something I'd like to call Full Band Replay Attack.

-Instead of trying to find specific frequencies and modulations in order to build a narrow target transmitter, it should be equally feasible to just “record” a wide target band by capturing 10MSps raw IQ data and try to send this raw IQ data as it was received (replay).
-This would be a very crude approach requiring almost no knowledge about the specific implementation but could be disastrously fast and effective when applied successfully, in many situations.
+Instead of trying to find the specific frequency and modulation and to build a transmitter for it, it should be equally feasible to just capture the whole ISM band and try to send it as it was received (replay).
+This would be a very crude approach requiring almost no knowledge but could be disastrously fast and effective when applied successfully, in many situations.